Introduction

 Estuary

-Estuary is the right time data platform that replaces fragmented data stacks with one dependable system for data movement.
-Instead of juggling separate tools for CDC, batch ELT, streaming, and app syncs, teams use Estuary to move data from databases, SaaS apps, files, and streams into warehouses, lakes, operational stores, and AI systems at the cadence they choose: sub second, near real time, or scheduled.
+Estuary is the right-time data platform that replaces fragmented data stacks with one dependable system for data movement.
+Teams use it to move data from databases, SaaS apps, files, and streams into warehouses, lakes, operational stores, and AI systems at the cadence they choose: sub-second streaming, near real-time, or scheduled batch.
+Founded in 2019, Estuary is built on Gazette, an open-source streaming broker developed by the same founding team that lets Estuary mix CDC, streaming, and batch in a single catalog with exactly-once delivery, deterministic recovery, and targeted backfills.

-Unlike traditional ELT tools that focus on batch loads into a warehouse, Estuary stores every event in collections that can be reused for multiple destinations and use cases.
-Once a change is captured, it is written once to durable storage and then fanned out to any number of targets without reloading the source.
-This reduces load on primary systems, provides consistent history for analytics and AI, and makes it easy to replay or reprocess data when schemas or downstream models change.
+Unlike traditional ELT tools that focus on batch loads, Estuary stores every event in collections that can be reused for multiple destinations.
+Captured changes are written once to durable storage and fanned out to any number of targets without reloading the source, which reduces load on primary systems and makes replay easy when schemas change.
+Estuary runs as a multi-tenant cloud service, private data plane, or BYOC, and ships with 200+ fully-managed native connectors plus support for open-source Airbyte, Meltano, and Stitch connectors.

 Pros